Excel

 Note

 All streaming connectors share a set of common properties.
-For example, instead of reading or writing from/into a file you can set ResourceType to ResourceType.Http or ResourceType.AzureBlob in order to read or write into a webpoint or an Azure blob.
-See Shared Functionalites for a list of all shared properties between all streaming connectors.
+For example, you can set ResourceType to ResourceType.Http or ResourceType.AzureBlob to read from or write to a web endpoint or Azure Blob Storage.
+See Shared Functionalites for details.

 ExcelSource